knative/docs/blog/docs/articles/aws_to_func_migration.md

 ## Conclusion

-With Knative Functions it is pretty straightforward to build vendor-neutral function for consuming event notifications from 3rd party cloud services, such as AWS S3.
+With Knative Functions it is pretty straightforward to build cloud vendor-neutral function for consuming event notifications from 3rd party cloud services, such as AWS S3.
 Deploying those functions as Linux containers to your own on-premise Kubernetes cluster is supported by the Knative CLI as well as testing the function locally.